Birendrakum/AWS-Project/Readme.txt

+Deploy a website that can upload, download and delete files from s3.

 🧱 Architecture Overview
 🔹 Networking
 Custom VPC (192.168.10.0/24) with DNS support.

 Subnets:
-Public: pub-a, pub-b for internet-facing resources.
+Public: pub-a, pub-b for internet-facing resources that is Load Balancer and NAT Gateway.
 Private: pvt-a, pvt-b for backend EC2 instances.

 Routing:
-Public route table connected to an Internet Gateway.
+Public route table connected to an Internet Gateway to grant public internet access.
 Private route table uses a NAT Gateway for secure outbound access.

 🔐 Security